 Awarded to a Visual Communication Design or Photo Illustration student.
 Preference will be given to students who self-identify as African American, Latino, Native American and Asian.

-SCHOOL OF LIBRARY AND INFORMATION SCIENCE
+SCHOOL OF INFORMATION

 Under-represented minority MLIS student with focus in Reference Librarians or Academic Librarians-Reference Services.